gndrmnn/nodepool/doc/source/configuration.rst

       ready-script: setup_multinode.sh
       providers:
         - name: provider1
+    -name: my-trusty
+     image: trusty
+     minready: 2
+     providers:
+       - name: provider3

 The `name`, `image`, and `min-ready` keys are required.
 The `providers` list is also required if any nodes should actually be created (e.g., the label is not currently disabled).

-The `subnodes` key is used to configure multi-node support.
-If a `subnodes` key is supplied to an image, it indicates that the specified number of additional nodes of the same image type should be created and associated with each node for that image.
+The `subnodes` key is used to configure multi-node support (available only for OpenStack provider).
+If a`subnodes` key is supplied to an image, it indicates that the specified number of additional nodes of the same image type should be created and associated with each node for that image.
 Only one node from each such group will be added to the target, the subnodes are expected to communicate directly with each other.
 In the example above, for each Precise node added to the target system, two additional nodes will be created and associated with it.

 The script specified by `ready-script` (which is expected to be in `/opt/nodepool-scripts` along with the setup script) can be used to